TonyMeiDeveloper/ComputerAvailability/README.md

 Requirements:
 Install these first:
-PHP, MySQL, APACHE2, PHPMYADMIN
+PHP, MySQL, APACHE2, PHPMYADMIN, Putty if you are on Windows trying to SSH into a server.

-What to do
+What to do:
 1. Login to phpmyadmin at http://yourdomain.edu/phpmyadmin.
 2. Click the SQL tab.
 Copy and paste the SQL code and click go to run the SQL code to create the database computer_availability and the table compstatus.
 3. Refresh the page to see your changes.
 Double check.